 (FOR A QUICK LINK, CLICK ON ANY "SOUTH SEAS CINEMA PAGE TITLES" IN BAMBOO PAGE BAR BELOW)

-About 25 years ago a freelanced writer, Ed Rampell, who had traveled to over a hundred South Seas islands because he specialized in Pacific island news and who had settled in Honolulu, also had a hobby - South Seas movies.
+About 25 years ago a freelanced writer, Ed Rampell, who had traveled to over a hundred South Seas islands because he specialized in Pacific island news.
+Then Ed had settled in Honolulu, and he had a hobby - South Seas movies.
 Even with a population around one million (including tourist) Rampell managed to find three other people on the island of O'ahu who had similar, serious interests in Hawaiian movies.
-Rampell was also able to contact the three others; DeSoto Brown, a part-Hawaiian author, collector and expert on 19th and 20th century Hawaiiana and a film and photo archivist at the prominent Bishop museum in Honolulu; Bob Schmitt, the Hawaii State Statistician, celebrated Hawaii historian and author of the first South Seas Cinema book Hawaii in the Movies 1898 to 1959; and Matt Locey, also part-Hawaiian who is a veteran of movie and TV production in Hawaii, a member of the prestigious Directors Guild of America who has always dreamt to make, in his retirement, a documentary on Hawaii movies.
+Rampell was also able to contact the three others; DeSoto Brown, a part-Hawaiian author, collector and expert on 19th and 20th century Hawaiiana and a film and historian at the prominent Bishop museum in Honolulu; Bob Schmitt, the Hawai'i State Statistician, celebrated Hawaii historian and author of the first South Seas Cinema book Hawaii in the Movies 1898 to 1959; and Matt Locey, also part-Hawaiian who is a veteran of movie and TV production in Hawai'i, a member of the prestigious Directors Guild of America who has always dreamt to make, in his retirement, a documentary on Hawai'i movies.
 Rampell learned of the diversions and dreams that the other three had for this subject and managed to gather all four of them to meet.
 Even with the different backgrounds of each of the four, it was soon apparent that they shared the same interest and passion.
 In their first meeting it was also soon resolved that "South Seas" and Hawaii movies are within the same film category because from a "Hollywood's" ignorant prospective these movies were one and the same.
 With the cross mix of culture, customs and costumes of the Pacific, it was obvious that writers, producers, directors and art directors of most of these films had no knowledge that there were distinctions between the island nations.
-Also discovered in this first meeting was the realization that given the numbers and similarities of these films, there could be the argument that there is a distinct film and TV genre about the South Seas.
-The foursome combined their research and shared their posters and other South Seas movie collectibles that they brought with them that night and this continued until today in the form of the South Seas Cinema Society.
-Soon after this first meeting the founding Society members discovered that in fact a justifiable film and TV genre had existed since Edison but this genre was not acknowledged and these founding four has since then set out to change the "lost genre" into a legitimate and recognized film category.
+Also discovered in this first meeting was the realization that given the numbers and similarities of these films, there could be the argument that there exists a distinct film and TV genre about the South Seas.
+The foursome combined their research and shared some of their ephemere and other South Seas movie collectibles that they brought with them that night and this continued until today in the form of the South Seas Cinema Society.
+Soon after this first meeting the founding Society members discovered that in fact a justifiable film and TV genre had existed since Edison films of Hawai'i lensed in 1898 but this genre was not acknowledged and these founding four and many additional members of the Society has since then set out to change the "lost genre" into a legitimate and recognized film category.

 Founders of the Society has chosen the Polynesian style of organization.
 Hang loose, no paper work, no fees nor any exchange of money, just the serious love and commitment to the genre.
 Just tell us why South Seas movies and television is of interest to you and we will register you for communications purposes and you will be a member.
 Simple as that.
 In Honolulu we have meetings to announce future new South Seas productions, share South Seas movie memorabilia, screen movies, comment on same films, take notes and eat and enjoy ourselves.
 Polynesian style; eat, relax, learn and have fun.
 No Jefferies rules of organizational conduct.
 But with the world wide web more lovers of this genre can become members and share news, photos, research, and comments over the net.
-No newsletters now, just this website and the Blog where one can get the latest information or correct disinformation about the genre or get notes from a recent SSCS meeting.
+No newsletters now, just this website and email blasts.
 And it is all at no cost to you or us (except for computers, software, service providers, web hosts, etc.).
-So remember if you are to buy any South Seas Cinema video titles buy it through this website via Amazon.com.
-The selection is huge, prices are reasonable, and shipping is fast.
-That is the best way to contribute.
 Of course if you are a bored "trust fund baby" or have money to blow, we don't mind monetary donations.
 The society has a dream of opening a museum on the subject of South Seas Cinema with a cafe and shop within to defray costs.
 Also a multi part documentary for PBS who in the past has approved the subject but we just had to find our own sponsors (money).
 (Excuse me can I have a million dollars?)
-We can dream, without dreaming nothing neat ever gets done.
-Again contact us through the BLOG page and learn more about membership with the entry Want to know more about the SOUTH SEAS CINEMA SOCIETY? or email the webmaster in the CONTACTS page.
+We can dream, without dreaming nothing ever gets done.
+Again contact us through the webmaster in the CONTACTS page.